emorydunn/StreamDeckPlugin/README.md

 ## Responding to Events

+When the plugin receives a message from the application the event is parsed and routed.
+Events are first sent to the relevant `Action` and then to the `PluginDelegate`.
+Global events, like `applicationDidLaunch` and `didReceiveGlobalSettings`, are sent only to the delegate.

 ### With Methods

 When events are received by your plugin they are parsed and the corresponding method is called.
 See the [Events Received][er] page for more details.
 Each event has a default implementation that does nothing, so your plugin only needs to include any events you care about.